Exact Convergence Analysis for Metropolis-Hastings Independence Samplers in Wasserstein Distances: Introduction

 \section{Introduction}

-Applications in modern Bayesian statistics often require generating Monte Carlo samples from a posterior distribution defined on $\Theta \subseteq \R^d$, which may mean using a version of the Metropolis-Hastings algorithm \citep{Brooks2011, Hastings1970, Metropolis1953}.
-Popular versions of Metropolis-Hastings include, among many others, the random walk Metropolis-Hastings, Metropolis-adjusted Langevin, and Metropolis-Hastings independence (MHI) algorithms, and Hamiltonian Monte Carlo.
+Applications in modern statistics often require generating Monte Carlo samples from a distribution defined on $\Theta \subseteq \R^d$ using a version of the Metropolis-Hastings algorithm \citep{Brooks2011, Hastings1970, Metropolis1953}.
+Popular versions of Metropolis-Hastings include, among many others, random walk Metropolis-Hastings, Metropolis-adjusted Langevin algorithm, Metropolis-Hastings independence (MHI) sampler, and Hamiltonian Monte Carlo.

-Convergence analyses of Metropolis-Hastings Markov chains has traditionally focused on studying their convergence rates in total variation distances \citep{Jarner2000, Mengersen1996, Roberts1996geo, Tierney1994, Wang2020}.
-These convergence rates have received significant attention, at least in part, because they provide a key sufficient condition for the existence of central limit theorems \citep{Jones2004} and validity of methods for assessing the reliability of the simulation effort \citep{Pierre2019, Pierre2020, robe:etal:viz:2021, Vats2019}.
-However, there has been significant recent interest in the convergence properties of Monte Carlo Markov chains in high-dimensional settings \citep{Durmus2019, KarlOskar2019, Hairer2014, john:etal:2019, qin2019convergence, raja:spar:2015, yang:etal:2016} and the standard approaches based on drift and minorization conditions \citep{Meyn2009, Rosenthal1995} have shown limitations in this regime \citep{qin2021limitations}.
-This has led to interest in considering the convergence rates of Monte Carlo Markov chains using alternative Wasserstein distances \citep{Durmus2015, Hairer2014, jin:tan:2020, qin2021bounds, qin2021wasserstein} which can result in many similar benefits \citep{Hairer2014, jin:tan:2020, Joulin2010, Komorowski2011}.
+Convergence analyses of general state space Metropolis-Hastings algorithms have traditionally focused on studying their convergence rates in total variation distances \citep{Meyn2009, Rosenthal1995, Tierney1994}.
+These convergence rates have received significant attention, at least in part, because they provide a key sufficient condition for the existence of central limit theorems \citep{Jones2004} and the validity of methods for assessing the reliability of the simulation effort \citep{robe:etal:viz:2021, Vats2019}.
+However, convergence analyses of Metropolis-Hastings Markov chains typically result in {\em qualitative} convergence rates \citep{Hairer2014, Jarner2000, Johnson2012, Mengersen1996, Roberts1996geo}.
+Even quantitative upper bounds on the convergence rate have been rare with the exception of some MHI samplers \citep{Tierney1994}.
+Exact convergence rates in total variation in the general state space setting have been nonexistent until very recently, and, again, these are for MHI samplers \citep{Smith1996, Wang2022}.
+However, exact convergence rates in total variation have been studied only in trivial examples.
+This leaves practitioners with little guidance on the convergence behavior and reliability of MHI samplers in practical applications, especially in high dimensions.

+At the same time, there has been significant recent interest in the convergence properties of Monte Carlo Markov chains in high-dimensional settings \citep{Durmus2019, KarlOskar2019, Hairer2014, john:etal:2019, qin2019convergence, raja:spar:2015, yang:etal:2016} and traditional approaches can have limitations in this regime \citep{qin2021limitations}.
+This has led to an interest in considering the convergence rates of Monte Carlo Markov chains using Wasserstein distances \citep{Gibbs2004, Hairer2014, jin:tan:2020, Madras2010, qin2021bounds, qin2021wasserstein} which may scale to large problem sizes where other approaches have had difficulties \citep{Durmus2015, Hairer2014, qin2021wasserstein}.
+Convergence analyses in Wasserstein distances also result in benefits similar to those obtained using total variation such as central limit theorems and concentration inequalities for time averages of the Markov chain \citep{Hairer2014, jin:tan:2020, Joulin2010, Komorowski2011}.